-During the second quarter of 1998, PFM and certain other alleged PRPs began negotiating with the EPA regarding a potential settlement of the EPA's claims regarding the Drum Site, and such negotiations are currently continuing.
-During the third quarter of 1998, the Company extended an offer of \$225,000 to settle any potential liability regarding the Drum Site.
-Based upon discussions with government officials, the Company believes the settlement offer will be accepted, however, no assurance can be made that the Company's current settlement offer will be accepted or that the Company will be able to settle its claims regarding the Drum Site in an amount and manner which the Company believes is reasonable.
-If PFM cannot reach a settlement which PFM believes is reasonable, it will continue to vigorously defend against the EPA's demand regarding remediation costs of the Drum Site.
+During the second quarter of 1998, PFM and certain other alleged PRPs began negotiating with the EPA regarding a potential settlement of the EPA's claims regarding the Drum Site.
+PFM and certain other PRPs have negotiated a Consent Decree with the federal government, whereby PFM has agreed to pay \$225,000 to settle any potential liability regarding the Drum Site.
+The Company has executed the Consent Decree and the federal government is to file such with the court for approval; however, as of the date of this Prospectus, it is not known if the federal government has executed the Consent Decree or lodged the Consent Decree with the court.
 The Company has notified certain of the previous owners of ARR that the Company will seek recovery from them as PRPs in the event PFM is determined to be a PRP regarding the Drum Site, however, no assurance can be made that PFM will be able to recover remediation costs from such previous owners.
-If PFM is determined to be liable for all or a substantial portion of the remediation cost incurred by the EPA at the Drum Site, such could have a material adverse effect on the Company.
-See "The Company Potential Environmental Liability and Certain Environmental Expenditures"and "--Governmental Regulation."
+There are no assurances that the Consent Decree will be approved by the court.
+If it is not approved and if PFM is determined to be liable for all or a substantial portion of the remediation cost incurred by the EPA at the Drum Site, such could have a material adverse effect on the Company.
+See "The Company Potential Environmental Liability and Certain Environmental Expenditures "and "--Governmental Regulation."